 - Choose your USB flash drive and let Disk Drill make it bootable for you.

 Tip: You can download the macOS Sonoma installation package, as well as the installation packages for older versions of macOS, directly from Disk Drill.
 Just click the Add macOS installer button and select the version you want to download.

 Run “createinstallmedia” in Terminal

-Assuming you’ve downloaded the macOS Monterey installer, you can go ahead and run the “createinstallmedia” command in Terminal to create a bootable USB drive:
+Assuming you’ve downloaded the macOS Sonoma installer, you can go ahead and run the “createinstallmedia” command in Terminal to create a bootable USB drive:

 - Connect a suitable USB drive to your Mac.

 - Launch Disk Utility from Applications > Utilities and write down the name of the USB drive.
 Feel free to rename it to something that can be easily memorized.